 We started the tests with Oracle Java and OpenJDK 10 and 11 release candidates recently.
-Results show that our test infrastructure can follow the rapid releases and our applications run on the latest OpenJDK and Oracle JRE versions.
+Results show that our test infrastructure can follow the rapid release cycle of Java releases and our applications run on the latest OpenJDK and Oracle JRE versions.
 Java 11 will be a long term supported version receiving commercial updates for 8 years.
-Since Java APIs are backwards compatible, you can continue using our software on this release after the free 6 months support is over if you purchase commercial support.
-Please note that you will need to upgrade your Java version rapidly for free support, because there is little to no overlap planned between two versions.
+Since Java APIs are backwards compatible, you can continue using our software if you purchase commercial support.

 Some dependencies in Java compatibility

-In some cases we cannot support Java 9 or higher currently, because of third-party software dependencies.
+In some cases we cannot support Java 9 or higher currently yet, because of third-party software dependencies.
 Yet we are confident all of these incompatibilities will disappear by the end of the year.
 Currently we focus on Instant JChem, ChemCurator and Markush Editor, where the Netbeans and Java FX dependencies require upgrades.
-Since the Java Web Start (JWS) technology will be deprecated with Java 9 and it will be removed in the near future; we need to solve the Instant JChem JWS related issues.
+Since the Java Web Start (JWS) technology is deprecated with Java 9 and it is removed with Java 11; we need to solve the Instant JChem JWS related issues.
 With Java 9, 32 bit support is also deprecated, so we are evaluating whether we need to keep supporting this architecture in the future.

 Above we have discussed our current ideas in this matter, but we would be very interested in your comments, suggestions and future plans.
 Please take a few minutes and share your points below to ensure our alignment with your workflow: